seongwonkc/argosyfinal/src/posts/2024-12-22-the-ai-gold-rush-building-a-new-economy-or-a-bigger-bubble.md

 ---
-title: "The AI Gold Rush: Are We Building a New Economy or Just a Bigger Bubble?"
+title: 'The AI Gold Rush: Are We Building a New Economy or Just a Bigger Bubble?'
-author: "Anthony Min and Ethan Yang"
+author: Anthony Min and Ethan Yang
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2024-12-22T00:00:00.000Z"
+date: '2024-12-22T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - AI
   - venture capital
   - economics
   - sustainability
   - technology
+excerpt: >-
-excerpt: "Billions in venture capital are pouring into AI, promising a productivity boom not seen in generations.
+  Billions in venture capital are pouring into AI, promising a productivity boom not seen in generations.
 But is this a genuine technological revolution or a speculative frenzy with a hidden environmental cost?
-A finance editor and a sustainability writer investigate."
+A finance editor and a sustainability writer investigate.
-image:
+image: >-
+  /assets/images/2024/the-ai-gold-rush-building-a-new-economy-or-a-bigger-bubble.jpg
-image_credit:
+image_credit: Tim Mossholder — Unsplash
 ---

 **By Anthony Min and Ethan Yang**